-Introduction to Modelling in epidemiology
+Introduction to modelling in epidemiology

-Introduction to Modelling in epidemiology#
+Introduction to modelling in epidemiology#

 In this course we will consider a range of models used in epidemiology - from hierarchical modelling and spatial statistics to disease transmission modelling - and their probabilistic (Bayesian) formulation.
 In order to perform Bayesian inference we will use the probabilistic programing language (PPL) Numpyro.